Specialist Periodontist Gum Treatment

 SCALING AND ROOT PLANING

-Scaling is the removal of plaque and calculus above the gum line and root planing is the removal of plaque and calculus below the gum line, containing millions of bacteria from the root surfaces.
+Scaling is the removal of plaque and calculus above the gum line and root planing is the removal of plaque and calculus below the gum line which contains millions of bacteria from the root surfaces.
 The periodontist will use an ultrasonic scaler to remove calculus from above and below the gums, and various hand instruments to access bacteria deeper within the pockets.
 This is performed under local anaesthetic in order to guarantee no pain.
 Treatment of periodontitis is a lifelong commitment.
-Even after having treatment with the best periodontist in the world, it cannot be stressed enough how important it is to follow a strict oral hygiene regime at home to keep periodontitis under control.
+Even after having treatment with a periodontist it cannot be stressed enough how important it is to follow a strict oral hygiene regime at home to keep periodontitis under control.
 For more information on how to look after your teeth at home, please click on our oral hygiene guide.
 All specialist treatments are carried out at the Smile Cliniq Dental surgery in Finchley, North London.
 If you think you require treatment from our Specialist Periodontist Dr. Evdokia Chasioti, or want to ask a few questions about seeing her, just simply call our number on 020 8090 9077.
-You can also contact us via email at email@example.com.
+You can also contact us via email at [email protected].

 STABILIZATION OF WOBBLY TEETH-TEETH SPLINTING